-Both parents and districts may file due process hearings involving the identification, evaluation, placement or provision of FAPE to a student.
+Both parents and districts may file due process hearings involving the identification, evaluation, placement, or provision of FAPE to a student.
 IDEA requires that specific information be provided as part of a due process hearing request.
 The requirements are identified in the notice of procedural safeguards.
 If parents request information about how to file a due process hearing, the district will provide the parent with a due process hearing request that contains the required information.
-Due process hearing request forms are available from the school district main office and on the OSPI Special Education and Administrative Resources Web site.
+Due process hearing request forms are available from the district office and on the OSPI Special Education website.

-If any staff receives a request for a due process hearing, a copy of the request should be immediately forwarded to the Special Service Department and/or the Leadership and Learning Office.
-If the parent has not filed the request for hearing with OSPI, the district will forward the parent request to OSPI Administrative Resources Section.
+If any staff receives a request for a due process hearing, a copy of the request should be immediately forwarded to the Superintendent or the special education department if a special education student.
+If the parent has not filed the request for hearing with the Washington State Office of Administrative Hearings (OAH), the district will forward the parent's request to OAH.
 The district may not delay or deny a parent’s due process hearing request.
 Parents are entitled to a copy of the notice of procedural safeguards if this is the first due process hearing in a school year.
-The Special Services Department is responsible for providing the parents a copy of the procedural safeguards in this situation and documenting that the safeguards were provided to the parent.
+The district special education director is responsible for providing the parents a copy of the procedural safeguards in this situation, and documenting that the safeguards were provided to the parent.

 When a parent files a due process hearing, the student remains in the placement at the time of the request for hearing, unless the parents and district agree to a different placement.
+The student's status during the pendency of any proceedings does not preclude the IEP team from meeting, as needed or as required, and updating and implementing the student's IEP, unless those changes are in dispute.
 See the discipline section below for placements when a disciplinary action is challenged.

-When parents file a request for a due process hearing, the Special Services Director will immediately schedule a resolution meeting.
-The meeting must occur within 15 days after a parent files a due process request with the district and provides a copy of the request to OSPI, or, within seven days if the hearing request involves an expedited hearing regarding discipline.
-The Special Services Director will determine the appropriate district staff that will attend the resolution meeting.
+When parents file a request for a due process hearing, the director of special education will immediately schedule a resolution meeting.
+The meeting must occur within 15 days after a parent files a due process request with the district and provides a copy of the request to OAH, or, within seven days if the hearing request involves an expedited hearing regarding discipline.
+The special education director will determine the appropriate district staff that will attend the resolution meeting.
 The district will ensure that one of the district representatives attending the resolution meeting has authority to bind the district in any resolution agreement.
 The district will not bring district counsel to a resolution meeting unless the parent is bringing an attorney to the meeting.

 Any resolution agreement reached will be documented in writing and is binding on the parties.
 The document will inform the parent of their right to void the agreement within three business days of signing the agreement.